Raimundo Andueza Palacio: Presidency and the Legalist Revolution

-Subsequent career
+Minister of Foreign Affairs

 Andueza went into exile, not returning until after Crespo's death in 1898.
 He served as Minister of Foreign Affairs under Cipriano Castro from 1899 to 1900, the year of his death.

 Personal life

 He was born in Guanare, Portuguesa state, 6 February 1846, son of Raimundo Andueza and Carolina Palacio.
 Cousin of Venezuelan President Victorino Marquez Bustillos.

 Palacio was married to Isabel González Esteves, who served as First Lady of Venezuela from 1890 until 1892.

 He died in Caracas, 17 August 1900 and was buried in the city's Southern General Cemetery.